Theatre Programming

 EDI and anti-racism training is standard practice for the entire production staff—all hired artists, backstage personnel, front of house staff, daytime visit volunteers and ushers.

-For the 2021-2022 season, Ford’s has implemented:
+For Theatrical Programming, Ford’s has implemented:

 - Comprehensive production schedules for each show.